Chauncey Thomas Jr.: Career

+Born in Barryville, New York and raised in Pennsylvania, Thomas served aboard multiple ships as a junior officer.
+He also had shore assignments in both the Nautical Almanac Office and the Hydrographic Office at the Navy Department in Washington, D.C.
+Thomas did not see action during the Spanish–American War, instead patrolling Alaskan waters aboard the gunboat Wheeling.
+He did participate in several engagements during the Philippine–American War while serving as executive officer aboard the gunboat Yorktown.

 Thomas held a variety of commands in the United States Navy.
-For 27 months, he was commander of the gunboat Bennington, which cruised in the eastern Pacific along the coasts of North and South America Alaskan ports in the summer of 1903 and the coast of Central America the following fall and winter.
+He was promoted to lieutenant commander in March 1899 and given command of the monitor Monadnock.
+Thomas was promoted to commander in September 1901 and given command of the Albatross.
+For 27 months, he was commanding officer of the gunboat Bennington, which cruised in the eastern Pacific along the coasts of North and South America Alaskan ports in the summer of 1903 and the coast of Central America the following fall and winter.
+Thomas was promoted to captain in July 1906.
+From 1907 to 1908, he commanded the armored cruiser Maryland.

 Rear Admiral

+Thomas was promoted to rear admiral in March 1910.
 As commander of the Second Squadron of the Pacific Fleet, he relieved Rear Admiral Edward B. Barry as Commander in Chief of the Pacific Fleet in January 1911 upon orders of the Naval Department.
 Admiral Barry was forced to resign after an alleged affair with a cabin boy.

 Family and residence

+On 12 September 1876, Thomas married Carrie Ella Flagg.

 In 1895, Chauncey Thomas purchased the property known as Hitching Post Hill, an early 19th-century horse farm in Prince George's County, Maryland.

 Namesake

 Camp Thomas, formed in 1910 as a base for the 4th Marine Regiment, was named for him.
 The Regiment was deployed there against the possibility of the disorder in Mexico spreading to Southern California.
 Camp Thomas disbanded in June, 1911.